KubeBuddy CLI + Radar Integration (Pro)¶

 - fetch the profile with

--RadarFetchConfig -RadarConfigId - apply the fetched YAML config when no local
+--radar-fetch-config --radar-config-idor-RadarFetchConfig -RadarConfigId - apply the fetched YAML config to the run

 Radar UI Output¶